 WHICH ONE IS RIGHT FOR YOU?

 Now that you know what open and closed adoption means, let’s explore the advantages and disadvantages of both.
 I can provide personal experiences and personal observations for each.
 But it will be up to you to decide what is best for you.
 Every experience is different.
-What was a horrible decision for one family may work out perfectly for another.
+What a horrible decision is for one family may work out perfectly for another.
 Only you know your personality and reactions to any given situation.

 In an open adoption, the birth mother and potential adoptive parents have the option of meeting before the birth of the child.
 There can also be an agreement to have one or both parents present when the child is born if the expectant mother chooses that.
 The birth mother can also choose to allow the adoptive parents to hold the baby first to start the bonding process—again, this is up to the expectant mother.

 I was supposed to be present for the birth of our daughter.
 I got the call while I was at work that our daughter’s birth mother was in labor.
 She was two weeks early, so I was not completely prepared.
 I had to shut down what I was doing and rush to the hospital.
 Her birth mother went to the hospital at 8:00 a.m.
 I got the call around 9:00 a.m., and by the time I got to the hospital, our daughter had already made her appearance at around 10:00 a.m.
 It was a very quick, easy birthing process.
 I did miss out on the birth, which I was so looking forward to being present for.
 Because I had experienced fertility issues, I wanted to experience as much of the birth process as I could.
 But it no longer mattered when her birth mother allowed me to hold her and give her the first bottle.
 In fact, her birth mother chose to let me do everything, and we took our baby girl home 24 hours later.